What is a Password Manager?

 Do password managers work offline?

-Can I share passwords safely with family members?
+Can I share passwords safely with family?

 Which password manager is best for beginners?